-This spring, Manchester Art Gallery presents the UK edition of PROTEST! – a major retrospective dedicated to the life and work of the iconic British artist Derek Jarman (1942-1994), co-curated by music journalist Jon Savage.
+The UK edition of PROTEST! – a major retrospective dedicated to the life and work of the iconic British artist Derek Jarman (1942-1994), co-curated by music journalist Jon Savage – is expected to open at Manchester Art Gallery later this year.

 As a painter, writer, filmmaker, set-designer, gardener and political activist, Jarman was tirelessly prolific in his output and the show draws the many different strands of his practice together for the first time since the landmark exhibition of his work at the Barbican in London, 1996.
 Tribute will be paid to Jarman’s role as one of the only public figures to ‘come out’ as having AIDS during the midst of the crisis in the 1980s and early 90s in an attempt to raise awareness around the disease and combat government policy, tabloid hysteria and public fear.
 His broader efforts to make queer lives and histories visible throughout his own life and work will also be highlighted.